 In her role as a member of the Office of Global Opportunities (renamed WCL Abroad in 2017) since 2012, Rachel previously managed the International Visiting Scholars and Washington Seminar Programs for international visitors.
 Along with her administrative duties, Rachel teaches legal research and writing to non-common law trained LLM students.
 She serves on the Board of Governors of the Washington Foreign Law Society where she was the Co-Chair of Programs during the 2016-17 term.
 In 2017, Rachel was selected as one of fifteen American higher education professionals to participate in the Fulbright International Education Administrators Seminar in Germany.
 Rachel has a JD from American University Washington College of Law and a BS from Cornell University.
 She is currently enrolled in American University’s graduate TESOL certificate program and is a member of the State Bar of Maryland.

 Megan Petry is the Coordinator for the International and Comparative Legal Studies Program, and acts as a primary point of contact for WCL students, faculty, and staff.
 She serves as a general resource for all LL.M.
 Program students, coordinates both the English for Lawyers Summer Program and the Spanish for Lawyers Program, and manages the daily operation of the International Suite.
-Originally from the Philadelphia area, Megan earned her Bachelor’s degree in English Literature from Susquehanna University, and studied abroad in London, England.
+Originally from the Philadelphia area, Megan holds a BA in Literature from Susquehanna University, an MA in International Training and Education from American University, and studied abroad in London, England.
 Prior to joining WCL, Megan worked for Bucknell University in the Office of Development and Alumni Relations coordinating donor visits and managing department finances.
-Most recently Megan received an MA in International Training and Education from American University.